 Abigail graduated from the University of West London with a First Class degree in Forensic Science (Crime Scene Investigation).
-While completing her degree she came across the opportunity to take part in this teacher training programme with CONEL and wanted to be a part of it.
+While completing her degree she came across the opportunity to take part in the Pathways to FE teacher training programme (now called Talent to Teach in FE) with CONEL and wanted to be a part of it.
 Abigail experienced both personal and professional benefits on the programme.

 I applied because I was curious about teaching.
 As I was at the end of my final year at university, I was thinking about developing my career.
 I was thinking of a career which would help me to give back.
 I also wanted to develop my skills in reflective writing, which is what the package said we will be doing after each session – this linked in with my final project at university.